 CASE 2: The radiator hose DID NOT get hot at 190° F nor at 200° F. This confirms that the thermostat is bad and is stuck closed.
 Replace the thermostat.

 CASE 3: The radiator hose got hot below 150° F. This confirms that the thermostat is bad and is stuck open.
 Replace the thermostat.

-Here's why: If the thermostat were working correctly, it would prevent the coolant from passing into the upper radiator hose (and into the radiator) and the hose would be at ambient temperature.
-Since the thermostat is stuck open (or missing) the coolant starts to immediately pass from the engine to radiator (thru' it) and the hose will feel warm to hot as soon as the engine starts to run.
+Here's why: If the thermostat were working correctly, it would not let any coolant circulate within the hose and the hose would be at ambient temperature.
+Since the thermostat is stuck open (or missing) the coolant starts to circulate immediately and the hose will feel warm to hot as soon as the engine has been running for a few minutes.